DataBiosphere/terra-azure-relay-listeners/README.md

 >*Note*: The connection string must contain an EntityPath parameter.
 > The value of EntityPath must be the Hybrid Connection name.

 `relayConnectionName:` Hybrid Connection name.
-Must the same same value as the EntityPath.
+Must the same value as the EntityPath.

 `targetHost:` The local or private endpoint where the listener must forward all requests.